substrait-io/substrait/site/docs/expressions/extended_expression.md

 ## Referred expression

 Extended expressions can contain one or multiple expressions.
-A single expression is used for filters, while multiple expressions are used for projections and aggregations.
+For example, a single expression could be used for filter operations, while multiple expressions could be used used for projections and aggregations.
 Each of these expressions is represented by an `ExpressionReference` message, which can either contain an [Expression](https://github.com/substrait-io/substrait/blob/7f272f13f22cd5f5842baea42bcf7961e6251881/proto/substrait/algebra.proto) or [AggregateFunction](https://github.com/substrait-io/substrait/blob/7f272f13f22cd5f5842baea42bcf7961e6251881/proto/substrait/algebra.proto#L1170) message.
 In the future, other types might be allowed to handle different use cases.

+If multiple expressions are specified then there is no implicit relationship between the different top-level expressions.
+Each expression should be considered independent and operates on the same top-level schema.
+This means that the expressions cannot build upon one another.
+For example,  the expressions `x + 1 as y` and `y - 2` cannot be represented in the same message, since the second expression refers to the first (assuming the field `y` was not in the input schema).

 ## Input and output data schema